stAItuned/content-manager/articles/generative-adversarial-networks/Generative Adversarial Networks.md

 ![GAN architecture](./gan_diagram.svg)

-The goal of the **Generator** is to create a fake sample which is as much realistic as possible , while the target of the **Discriminator** is to try distinguish the generated sample from the real one.
+The goal of the **Generator** is to create a fake sample which is as much realistic as possible , while the target of the **Discriminator** is to try to distinguish the generated sample from the real one.

 Having said that, it's now a race between the two parts.
 The objective function of the two agents is opposite, when one wins the other one loses.
 The feedback shared between the two is fundamental, because on the base of the answers emitted by the discriminator, the generator improves his production of fake samples.
 At some point, the discriminator, that at each iteration will refine his capabilities of detection, will not be able to distinguish real samples from fake ones, ending the training.